Anastasia Maria Tariq

 Human Rights & Advocacy Coordinator

 Pinar joined MIN in 2017 and is responsible for coordinating the MIN Voices Group.
 She also develops our educational outreach projects, facilitates talks and workshops on topics related to our areas of work, and supports collaborations and research projects with partners across the sector.
-Pinar is also involved with Right to Remain and is interested in social justice, human rights and refugee rights.
+Pinar is interested in social justice, human rights and refugee rights.
+In 2023, Pinar was shortlisted in the Campaigner of the Year Category at the Sheila McKechnie Foundation’s Awards.

 Rose has been part of the MIN team since 2008, progressing through various roles in the organisation.
 She is currently responsible for fundraising, evaluation, and the strategic development of the organisation.
 In 2017 she travelled to Europe as part of a Churchill Fellowship and visited organisations developing innovative integration projects in Germany and Belgium.